9 of the world’s most creative placemaking projects

 Renew Newcastle then brings in local volunteers to carry out basic maintenance on the properties (a good clean, a lick of paint and fixing broken windows), before handing them over to people and groups looking for cultural, creative and community spaces.

-The Renew Newcastle project has been so successful that it has led to Renew Australia, looking to expand the model to other urban areas across the continent.
+The Renew Newcastle project has been so successful that it has led to the creation of Renew Australia, looking to expand the model to other urban areas across the continent.

 St Pauls’ Carnival/Seven Saints of St Paul’s – Bristol

-For our final two placemakers, we’re picking examples close to our hearts – and our doorsteps, here in Bristol.
-The first is the St Paul’s Carnival.
+For our final two placemaking projects, we’re picking examples close to our hearts – and our doorsteps, here in Bristol.
+The first is the iconic St Paul’s Carnival which returned for its 50th anniversary in 2018 after a three-year hiatus.
 This celebration of Caribbean culture and diversity in one of Bristol’s most colourful areas was first held in 1968.
-The carnival has been on hiatus for a few years but is looking to come back with a bang for its fiftieth anniversary in 2018.

-Despite the break, the spirit of the carnival lives on in other projects celebrating the multicultural heritage of the St Paul’s area – one of which is The Seven Saints of St Paul’s.
-The brainchild of local artist Michele Curtis, the Seven Saints project aims to paint murals honouring seven key people who shaped Bristol’s black community, including those who helped create the St Paul’s Carnival and others who campaigned for equality in 1960s Bristol.
+Part of the 50th anniversary was The Seven Saints of St Paul’s.
+The brainchild of local artist Michele Curtis, the Seven Saints project painted murals honouring seven key people who shaped Bristol’s black community, including those who helped create the St Paul’s Carnival and others who campaigned for equality in 1960s Bristol.

-The first of the murals, which will line the route of the Carnival in time for its 2018 relaunch, was completed in December 2016.
-Prominent Bristol civil rights campaigner Dr Paul Stephenson OBE said the Seven Saints “will serve as a reminder to the next generation of the contribution the past generation has made”.
+The first of the murals, which lined the route of the Carnival in 2018, was completed in December 2016.
+At the launch of the project, prominent Bristol civil rights campaigner Dr Paul Stephenson OBE said the Seven Saints “will serve as a reminder to the next generation of the contribution the past generation has made.”
 We can think of no better example of the power of placemaking to build a sense of shared community heritage.